logicalclocks/machine-learning-api/README.md

 ## Getting Started On Hopsworks

-Instantiate a connection and get the project model registry handler
+Instantiate a connection and get the project model registry handle
 ```python
 import hsml